SCECcode/awp/tools/write_grid/README.md

 in `output` are (x, y, z) coordinates, while `mesh` contains three entries (vp, vs, rho), which is the same order of the input `property` file.

+When `mesh_out` is set to 0, no mesh file is generated.
 ### Requirement
 `mz > nz`
 At each curvilinear grid point (green, `nz` layers), the code searches its nearest